 The pressure sensor is used to communicate the rack plenum pressure to the host controller module.
 The pressure sensor should be located at approximately the mid-point of the cabinet.
 Front-to-rear sensor position with respect to the rear of the IT equipment will not affect operation.
 Do not mount the pressure sensor at a U height position where there is no IT equipment mounted.
 This will produce a slightly lower pressure reading and result in a slightly lower capacity than required.
-Do not mount the pressure sensor at a U height position where there may be a few servers that are excessively deeper than the other servers in the same rack.
-This will produce a slightly higher pressure reading and result in a slightly higher capacity than required.
+Do not mount the pressure sensor at a U height position where there excessively deeper than the other servers in the same rack.
+This will produce a slightly higher pressure reading and result in a slightly in a slightly higher capacity than required.